ITALIAN ELECTRICITY AND POWER SOCKETS

 If you plan on bringing any electronics with you on your Italian holiday, then this is the article for you.
 Devices like laptops, cell phones, tablets, and other appliances need proper adapters to actually work in Italy.
 Not only are the power sockets different, but so is the voltage.
 The standard in Italy and Europe in general is 220 volts at 50 cycles/second in a two or three round-pronged socket.

 WHAT DO YOUR APPLIANCES NEED TO FUNCTION?

 Normal devices will just need a simple adapter.
-This is simply the middle-man.
-Other country’s plug is plugged into the adapter and the adapter has two or three prongs on the end, to fit into the Italian socket.
-These adapters more commonly come with two prongs and this is the one we recommend getting.
+Another country’s plug is fit into the adapter and the adapter has two or three prongs on the end, to fit into the Italian socket.
+These adapters more commonly come with two prongs and this is the type we recommend getting.
 Not every Italian power socket has three holes so it’s better to be safe with a two-pronged adapter.
 Sometimes, these will have an area to plug something in and also have a USB port, meaning you can charge your phone and laptop at the same time!
 To use one, you should make sure your device is insulated, for example by plastic.

 If you’re traveling and staying at a hotel or Airbnb, many of them are equipped with a hairdryer and maybe even a straightener or curling iron.
 Ask beforehand and you may not have to bring one at all!
 Also, if you travel to Europe often, it’s probably better to buy a small travel hairdryer while traveling instead of lugging around a converter.
-But if you do bring one from home, be sure to use the right adapter or power converter for each device you are bringing!
+But if you do bring one from home, make sure you use the right adapter or power converter for each device you are bringing!